nomad-software/tkd/README.md

 Extended functionality of this widget has not been implement because there are better, more modern editor widgets available separately.
 This control is not indended to be used as a fully featured text editor.

-#### TreeView

-This widget only has bare minimum functionality and may be improved in the future.